johnny353535/yoi/docs/_pages/components/box.md

 ## Modification

-Use the [CSS-utility-classes](utilities/) to create custom variations.
+Create custom `.box` variations with [utilities](utilities/).
 In the following example, text-, border- and background-color is set to shades of red:

 ```html
 <!-- example -->